 Flâner in French

-This word is a gift to us from the french language.
-It is word for wandering the streets with no specific direction or goal, yet to just appreciate your surroundings.
+This word is a gift to us from the French language.
+It is a word for wandering the streets with no specific direction or goal, yet to just appreciate your surroundings.
 In a world where we are all rushing from A to B, with our faces glued to our screens, perhaps the art of flâner will allow us to slow down and look up once in a while.

 Sisu in Finnish

 The Finnish concept of sisu represents resilience, determination and persistence to keep going — in other words, what we have all demonstrated by making it through the year or 2020!

 Mamihlapinatapai in the Yaghan Language of Tierra del Fuego